 Store the flannel in a large zip-lock bag.
 You can reuse it many times, replace the pack after it begins to change color (usually several months).
 Do not wash the flannel – just throw it out.

 If you suspect you also have a rectal or anal stricture (build up of scar tissue), that would definitely be exacerbating your condition, or perhaps even be the sole cause of it.
 In that case, we have a very effective home remedy for that called Rectal StrictureHeal.
 We also have tried-and-tested remedies for internal and external hemorrhoids, and rectal and anal fissures.
 But if you’re pretty sure pudendal nerve entrapment is the cause of your chronic pelvic pain, then be sure and get my eBook with full instructions for treatment.

 NOTE: This Symptom Page provides only basic information about natural treatment for pudendal nerve entrapment and pelvic pain.
-Purchase the downloadable Jini's Healing Guide: Natural Treatments for Pudendal Nerve Entrapment and Pelvic Pain eBook on the left side of this page for complete, detailed instructions and dosages
+You can purchase the eBook Jini’s Healing Guide: Natural Treatments for Pudendal Nerve Entrapment and Pelvic Pain in our Shoppe for complete, detailed instructions and dosages.